gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

-This API retrieves the detail of the collection in an application.
+Get the details of a collection by its `slug`.
+If successful, returns a Collection resource in the response body specified in `CollectionDetailResponse`

 *Returned Response:*